Academic Support

 University Writing Center

-The University Writing Center (UWC) provides free writing support to all Wright State students, at any stage of their writing process and for any class.
+The University Writing Center (UWC) provides free writing support to all Wright State students at any stage of their writing process and for any class.
 We encourage you to visit the Writing Center for help with any aspect of your writing, from research to revision.
-Sessions are available by appointment or walk-in.
-To make an appointment, stop by the UWC (122 SC) or complete our online Appointment Request Form.
-For more information about the Writing Center, their hours, and scheduling, please visit www.wright.edu/writing.
+Drop in or schedule a session in the Student Success Portal or in-person in SC 122.
+For more information, including hours and scheduling, visit the University Writing Center.